bampli/doc/docs/content/posts/conflict-in-the-pyramid.md

 Another strong arrow is that of conflict itself, as you cannot raise and lower levels at the same time.
 That leaves two arrows to analyze:

-- increase levels to extend control
+- increase levels to expand control
 - lower levels to avoid distortion

 Which is the weak point of the conflict?
 To answer that, ask yourself:

 - Can you extend control without increasing pyramid levels?
 Difficult, given the human limitation.
 - How to avoid distortions in information and decisions without lowering the levels of the pyramid?
-What if there was a measure that would guide managers?
+What if there was a **measure** that would guide managers?

-The conclusion is that the solution to the conflict in the hierarchical pyramid is to find the right measure to help investors and managers avoid distortions in their decisions and in the analysis of process information.
+The conclusion is that the solution to the conflict in the hierarchical pyramid is to **find the right measure** to help investors and managers, avoiding distortions in their decisions and in the analysis of process information.

 ## Measures evolution